akosdabasi/zero2hello/README.md

 Before starting to code we have to understand how our code will run.

-A good place to start is to figure out what the hardware does right after it gets powered up.
-Based on the [pseudo code](#Reset-behaviour) found under 'Reset behaviour' in the [Armv7M architecture guide](https://developer.arm.com/documentation#f[navigationhierarchiescontenttype]=Architecture%20Document&cf[navigationhierarchiesproducts]=Architectures,CPU%20Architecture,M-Profile) (which is the architecture the M3 processor implements) the following things happen:
+A good place to start at is to figure out what the hardware does right after it gets powered up.
+Based on the documentation the Reset Behaviour for our processor is this

-1. Execution mode is set to Thread mode.
-2. PRIMASK, FAULTMASK and BASEPRI registers are set to 0, effectively enabling all exceptions and interrupts.
-3. SPSEL and nPRIV bit of the CONTROL register are set to 0, which means privileged execution and using MSP as the stack pointer.
-4. All exceptions are deactivated.
-5. SCS are reset.
-6. R0-R12 are set to an arbitrary value.
-7. VTOR is set to 0.
-8. MSP is initialized with the first entry in the vector table.
-9. APSR is set to a random number
-10. IPSR is set to 0.
-11. EPSR.T is set to bit[0] of 2nd entry of the vector table
-12. Excecution branches to the 2nd entry of the vector table. (after setting bit[0] to 0)

 ## Linker Script